ladder/ladder/README.md

     ", but at the same time <em>his</em> nose caught a new smell.
 It was a more \nserious smell than any he had met"]
 ```

-More information about performing highlighting queries is available in the [Elasticsearch documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-highlighting.html).
+More information about highlighting queries is available in the [Elasticsearch documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-highlighting.html).

 ## Contributing